Use of celebrity memes in politics raises stakes for copyright owners

 Earlier this year, Pepe the Frog creator Matt Furie reached a settlement that forced conspiracy-driven website Infowars to pay him US$15,000 for turning his cartoon character into a meme adopted by right-wing as a hate symbol.

-Part of the question in his case was over ownership of the charter, but it could serve as a bellwether for future decisions.
+Part of the question in his case was over ownership of the character, but it could serve as a bellwether for future decisions.

 Other instances of celebrity faces being dragged into political meme culture have been challenged outside the courts.